ovh/docs/pages/web/web-paas/languages-php/guide.en-us.md

 2\.
 Specify a [preload file](#opcache-preloading) in which you can call `FFI::load()`.

 Using `FFI::load()` in preload is considerably faster than loading the linked library on each request or script run.

 3\.
 Ensure the library is available locally, but not in a web-accessible directory.

 `.so` files may included in your repository, downloaded in your build hook, or compiled in your build hook.
 If compiling C code, `gcc` is available by default.
 If compiling Rust code, you can download the [Rust compiler in the build hook](https://doc.rust-lang.org/stable/book/ch01-01-installation.html).

 4\.
-For running FFI from the command line,
+Running FFI from the command line.

-   you need to enable the OPcache for command line scripts in addition to the preloader.
+You need to enable the OPcache for command line scripts in addition to the preloader.
 The standard pattern for the command would be `php -d opcache.preload="your-preload-script.php" -d opcache.enable_cli=true your-cli-script.php`.

 A working [FFI example](https://github.com/platformsh-examples/php-ffi) is available online for both C and Rust.